-The design ensures that the space inside heats evenly.
+The design ensures that space inside heats evenly.

-Magic Mill have stated that you do not need to move around the trays, as in, swap the top and bottom trays.
-During my test, I swapped the trays out of habit rather than necessity, so I cannot comment on that.
+Magic Mill has stated that you do not need to move around the trays, as in, swap the top and bottom trays.
+During my test, I swapped the trays out of habit rather than a necessity, so I cannot comment on that.

-The unit heats excellently and I was very pleased with the results.
+The unit heats very well and I was very pleased with the results.

 This is a large unit that will take up its fair share of space on your kitchen countertop.
 The good news is that it will satisfy the needs of a large household.

-They trays are spacious sized at 12 x 17 x 19 inches a piece.
+The trays are spaciously sized at 12 x 17 x 19 inches apiece.
 They are stainless steel and hence more rigid.
 The manufacturer states that you can put 6 lbs+ into the unit safely.

-It is important to note that there is also the option of the 9 Tray if needed.
-It is a similar unit, however, there is a larger capacity motor and a few other small features.
+It is important to note that there is also a 9-tray option if you really need the extra size.
+It is a similar unit, however, there is a larger capacity motor and a few other features.